calico/hendrickson_2017_supplement/README.md

 ## Summary

 This is the code for reproducing the bioinformatic analyses of the yeast ATACseq data (section 3.3).
-We assume that the library was demultiplexed and aligned to the genome as described in sections (3.3.1-3.3.2).
-Analysis of RNAseq data is described in detail elsewhere (reference to the nature protocols of cufflinks).
+We assume that the library was demultiplexed and aligned to the genome as described in sections 3.3.1-3.3.2.
+Analysis of RNAseq data is described in detail [elsewhere](http://www.nature.com/nprot/journal/v7/n3/full/nprot.2012.016.html).

 The processing is done by `running atacseq_processing.py` as described below.
 The input is the aligned __unsorted__ BAM file and the output is the bigWig track of normalized insertion densities, python `pickle` file that contains the insertion coverage for every nucleotide in the genome and tab separated file containgin the coverage of insertions in 200 bp bins spanning -1000..1000 bases around the transcription start sites.